umd-mith/airwaves/src/pages/exhibits/talking-to-midwestern-farm-women-over-the-radio.md

   complete story.
 The Broadcast A/V project offers opportunities across four non-commercial media collections to piece together how rural women were imagined and addressed by educational radio throughout the twentieth century
+related:
+  - url: /exhibits/women’s-history-in-naeb-collection/
+    title: Women’s History in the NAEB Collection
+    description: In the area of women’s history, the National Association of Educational Broadcasters (NAEB) collection offers aural counterpoints to the popular culture of the late postwar period for critical study.
+At the same time that Leave It To Beaver (1957-1963), The Donna Reed Show (1958-1966), Father Knows Best (1954-1960), and The Adventures of Ozzie and Harriet (1952-1966) beamed images of happy housewives at home in pearls and heels to mass audiences, local, non-commercial radio, redistributed nationally through the NAEB, offered a distinctly different and more nuanced depiction of American womanhood.
 ---
 **Background**